gsdlab/claferMPS/README.md

 Expand the solution `ca.uwaterloo.gsd.PowerWindowSystem`.
 It contains two models:

 1. `Architecture` which is a plain Clafer version of the model, and
-2. `ArchitectureExt` which is a version of the model created using the architecture DSL.
+2. `ArchitectureExt` which is a version of the model created using the Architecture DSL.

 #### PowerWindowSystem in plain Clafer